History of Anglo-Saxon England: English unification (10th century)

-When Æthelred died in 911, Æthelflæd succeeded him as "Lady of the Mercians", and in the 910s she and Edward recovered East Anglia and eastern Mercia from Viking rule.
-Edward and his successors expanded Alfred's network of fortified burhs, a key element of their strategy, enabling them to go on the offensive.
+When Æthelred died in 911, Æthelflæd succeeded him as "Lady of the Mercians",and in the 910s she and Edward recovered East Anglia and eastern Mercia from Viking rule.Edward and his successors expanded Alfred's network of fortified burhs, a key element of their strategy, enabling them to go on the offensive.
 When Edward died in 924 he ruled all England south of the Humber.
 His son Æthelstan annexed Northumbria in 927 and thus became the first king of all England.
 At the Battle of Brunanburh in 937, he defeated an alliance of the Scots, Danes, Vikings and Strathclyde Britons.

 During the course of the 10th century, the West Saxon kings extended their power first over Mercia, then into the southern Danelaw, and finally over Northumbria, thereby imposing a semblance of political unity on peoples, who nonetheless would remain conscious of their respective customs and their separate pasts.
 The prestige, and indeed the pretensions, of the monarchy increased, the institutions of government strengthened, and kings and their agents sought in various ways to establish social order.
 This process started with Edward and Æthelflæd, who encouraged people to purchase estates from the Danes, thereby reasserting some degree of English influence in territory which had fallen under Danish control.
 David Dumville suggests that Edward may have extended this policy by rewarding his supporters with grants of land in the territories newly conquered from the Danes, and that any charters issued in respect of such grants have not survived.
-When Athelflæd died, Mercia was absorbed by Wessex.
+When Æthelflæd died, Mercia was absorbed by Wessex.
 From that point on, there was no contest for the throne, so the house of Wessex became the ruling house of England.

-Æthelstan's legislation demonstrates how the king drove his officials to do their respective duties.
-He was uncompromising in his insistence on respect for the law.
-However, this legislation also reveals the persistent difficulties which confronted the king and his councillors in bringing a troublesome people under some form of control.
-His claim to be "king of the English" was by no means widely recognised.
-The situation was complex: the Hiberno-Norse rulers of Dublin still coveted their interests in the Danish kingdom of York; terms had to be made with the Scots, who had the capacity to interfere in Northumbrian affairs and to block a line of communication between Dublin and York; and the inhabitants of northern Northumbria were considered a law unto themselves.
-It was only after 20 years of crucial developments following Æthelstan's death in 939 that a unified kingdom of England began to assume its familiar shape.
+The dominance of Wessex was reinforced by Æthelstan who drove the Danes from York in 927.
+During his reign he held together a composite state consisting of English, Britons and Anglo-Scandinavians, "In reality" Stenton described this as "an artificial piece of statecraft .. which depended on the strength and political ability of the reigning king".
+According to the historian John Blair Æthelstans reputation as a founder, also a patroniser of religious houses, is generally well founded.
+During Æthelstans reign, an English monastic reform was initiated, with the aristocratic churchmen Dunstan, Oswald and Æthelwold as the main proponents.